Tackle (gridiron football position): Right tackle

 The right tackle (RT) is typically one of the team's most effective run blockers.
 Since most running plays are directed towards the strong side (the side with the tight end) of the offensive line, the right tackle often contends with the defending team's best run stoppers.
-They must be capable of gaining traction in their blocks to impede defenders from tackling the ball carrier or create a hole—an area between offensive lineman that forms immediately after the ball is snapped.
+They must be capable of gaining traction in their blocks to impede defenders from tackling the ball carrier or create a hole—an area between offensive linemen that forms immediately after the ball is snapped.
 This is a result of blocking strategies and techniques, generating enough space for the ball carrier to run between and advance the ball.

 Swing tackle

 A swing tackle is a backup offensive tackle who can play both right and left tackle.
 Most often, this role is performed by the second-string left tackle as it is more common for a left tackle to be able to play right than vice versa.
 Swing tackles are also commonly used as a tight end in jumbo formations to add more mass to the offensive line.